 A Different Point Of View

 Perhaps it is true that young adults nowadays make terrible decisions in their life, education, career, and relationship.
 There instances that they take too many left-turns and sometimes do not tend to finish what they have started.
 Most of these young individuals are impulsive, careless, and unpredictable.
 There are times that they are full of confidence that sometimes are inappropriate to a particular situation.
 They are adventurous, self-reliable, and full of guts that pretty much becomes out of control almost all the time.
 That is the reason why parents see them as kids who are not only helpless but also trying hard individuals.
+Barb Roba, LMCH explains, “A trigger is a thought or a situation that leads to undesirable behavior choices.
+Most commonly, we find that triggers are caused by something in the surrounding environment or by another person’s actions.”

 The different parental mentality where parents view their kids as individuals, who are incapable of doing things, creates a long course of the problem.
 Not only it does limit young individuals’ horizons, but parents’ judgment also becomes a blocking force for future development too.
 That is because the way they look at their kids becomes a standard.
 With that, it creates a lasting societal impression.
+Allison Ricciardi, LMHC once said, “How parents navigate this difficult phase can make a huge difference in not only the ultimate outcome but in the daily strife that occurs.”

 Parents believe that everything they say and do is correct.
 That whatever consequences there may be, their decisions and actions are appropriate for the situation even if it doesn’t support a fundamental conclusion.
 That is because they based their judgment from the past experiences they had.
 There is this belief that since they are old enough to handle possible conditions, they are more mature and capable of creating a solid ruling.
 Perhaps some parents always do the right thing.
 But not all of them are consistent.
 Some parents do not take the blame when things get out of hand.
 Some parents often wash their hands when the situation results in a negative outcome.
 Some parents do not accept their mistakes in mishandling their kids.
 And some parents keep a blind eye to what is currently crucial for everybody.